Manouchehri/UnicornFig/README.md

 # Unicorn...
 Fig?
 What the heck?

-Quite right, my good man!

-**Unicorn Fig** is a really terrible pun on the words "universal" and "configuration"!
+**Unicorn Fig** is a really terrible play on the words "universal" and "configuration".

 ## Now you have my attention

-Hah!
 I doubt that!
 But let's pretend I do for a moment, shall we?

-UnicornFig is a side project of mine with the rather ambitious goal of becoming a really simple "Emacs Lisp for everyone."
-What that essentially means is it hopes to not just be *yet another Lisp implementation*, but rather a Lisp interpreter that outputs configuration files in familiar formats like [JSON](https://en.wikipedia.org/wiki/JSON) and [YAML](https://en.wikipedia.org/wiki/YAML) as well as [Golang](https://golang.org/) code containing structs for data.
+UnicornFig has the ambitious goal of becoming a really simple "Emacs Lisp for everyone."
+What that essentially means is that it hopes to not just be *yet another Lisp implementation*, but rather a Lisp interpreter that outputs configuration files in familiar formats like [JSON](https://en.wikipedia.org/wiki/JSON) and [YAML](https://en.wikipedia.org/wiki/YAML) as well as [Golang](https://golang.org/) code containing structs for data.

 The project consists, really, of two parts. **Unicorn** is the name given to the interpreter & code generation tool, and **Fig** is the name given to the Lisp dialect.